MicrosoftDocs/azure-docs/articles/azure-arc/servers/agent-release-notes-archive.md

 - Improved reliability during onboarding:
   - Improved retry logic when HIMDS is unavailable
-  - Onboarding will now continue instead of aborting if OS information cannot be obtained
+  - Onboarding continues instead of aborting if OS information cannot be obtained
-- Improved reliability when installing the OMS agent extension on Red Hat and CentOS systems
+- Improved reliability when installing the Log Analytics agent for Linux extension on Red Hat and CentOS systems

 ## May 2021